fritsi/python-install-macos/README.md

 This documentation provides scripts that assist in compiling Python from source for both Apple Intel and Apple Silicon platforms.

-**Tested on Apple Intel macOS Big Sur and Apple M1 macOS Montgomery.**
+**Tested on Apple Intel macOS Big Sur and Apple M1 macOS Ventura.**

 ## Usage